WindFox8/Cshap-activities/README.md

   4 - Given a string, find the length of the longest substring without repeating characters.
 The string consists of English letters, numbers, digits, symbols and spaces.

   5 - Given two sorted arrays nums1 and nums2 of size m and n respectively, return the median of the two sorted arrays.

+  6 - Given a string s, return the longest palindromic substring in s.